anilsurathu/senior_bioinf_aptitude_test_0525/README.md

 You have until Midnight Wednesday 4th June to complete the following task.
 1)	Fork this GitHub Repository with the analysis script and data.
 3)	Make your fork private.
-4)	Convert the analysis script into a portable pipeline using whichever technologies you deem appropriate.
-Such as:
+4)	Convert the analysis script into a portable pipeline using whichever technologies you deem appropriate, such as:
 - Virtual environments
 - Containerisation
 - Workflow managers
-5)	Outline any steps required to setup and run the analysis, e.g:
+5)	Outline any steps required to setup and run the analysis e.g:
 - Build docker/singularity container from definition file
 - Install prerequisites
 - Command to start analysis